GeneralProducts/day-of-code/_posts/2018-10-12-using-own-data.md

 ![Screenshot showing how to create a new terminal tab](assets/images/term1.png)

+> <span class="content__learn-more"> Troubleshoot</span>
+* Make sure you are in the correct directory.
+Your prompt should show you are in the "publisher-website" folder.
+If you are not, use the instructions from [Get Started](/get-started) to change into the correct directory.

 To learn how to get your data, open the _README_ file in your text editor.
 It is written in Markdown: you can see it turned into HTML [here](https://github.com/GeneralProducts/publisher-website/tree/master).

 It says: